rachelng-rpas/openreoc/articles/oonp/Reference-pathway-1-controlled.md

 ---

-## Operations Manual Requirements (For more details, refer to: Step-03)
+## Operations Manual Requirements

+For a step-by-step guide on updating your Operations Manual, see: [Step 03 — Updating Your Operations Manual for OONP](../step-03-ops-manual-update.md)

 Next section, we will cover what procedures and documents should be included in your operation manuals.